Tag Archives: goals

 Of course there are many possible reasons why artists don’t create (such as emotional constraints brought on by fear, insecurity, depression, etc.) But when I had a day job, I was forced to carve out a finite amount of time in which to do my creative work, and looking back I am amazed at how productive I was.
 I remember being up until 2 a.m. painting, even after a full day of work at the bank, going to the gym, showering, and scraping together some dinner (I also remember being single then, and younger too!)
 Of course, I lamented not having more time to paint, but at the same time, my time limitations lit a fire under me to make the most of each window of opportunity.

 But once I started working full time at my painting, I, too, languished for a time due to complete lack of structure and many, many distractions around the home studio.
-Being the ADD sort that has many other interests doesn’t help!
-What did finally help me was that I began to structure my business in such a way that it set exteral limitations and schedule requirements.
+Being the ADD sort that has many other interests doesn't help!
+What did finally help me was that I began to structure my business in such a way that it set external limitations and schedule requirements.
 But I may have overdone it a bit.
 I traveled a lot, I maintained a rigorous work schedule to supply work to the 8 galleries I was working with at the time.
-And when that wasn’t enough busy-ness for me, I taught classes, maintained my website and blog, and eventually opened a studio-gallery with montly shows.
+And when that wasn't enough busy-ness for me, I taught classes, maintained my website and blog, and eventually opened a studio-gallery with monthly shows.

 But here’s the thing.
 Even though for a while, the money was good and the trips were fun, ultimately this “system” didn’t work for me either.
 Everything was urgent and important, and constantly being in emergency mode was like going from zero to 100 with no brake in between.
 And you know what can happen when you speed along at 100 miles/hour?
 Crash.
 (Of course you can also crash going 20 miles/hour, but it doesn’t hurt nearly as much.)